-“I talked with a manager at the bank.
+“I talked with the bank manager.
 He recommended setting up a charity with a dual signature checking account.
 That way I can’t take money out without your permission, but I can make deposits.
 This will help me and you and Maria.
-It helps me by keeping my clients motivated to lose weight.
-That’s a big deal in the weight loss business.
+It helps me by keeping my clients motivated.
+That’s a big deal.
 Believe me.”

 In the end, she agreed to it all.
-So, over the next few days I opened the checking account and got a lawyer on board to do the state and federal paperwork.
+So, over the next few days I opened the checking account and got a lawyer on board to do the paperwork.

 “Wow,” she said.
-“Where will you keep the money?
+“Where will you keep it?
 Not at your business surely,” she asked, probing for information.

 “In the bank.
-I’ve opened a dual signature checking account and have a non profit charity set up.
-We get started this Saturday.
-Is this exciting, or what?”
+I opened a dual signature checking account and have a nonprofit charity set up.
+We get started this Saturday.”